NazzarenoGiannelli/coordiknight/README.md

 This Blender addon allows you to copy the location/rotation/scaling of all the selected meshes in the scene to the clipboard and simply paste them into Unreal Engine has placeholder static meshes.
 Combined with Epic Games <a href="https://github.com/EpicGames/BlenderTools">Send to Unreal</a> addon, it's a fast and efficient way to position many instances of the same mesh.

 ### Requirements
-In order to the addon to work, you need to place the <a href="https://pypi.org/project/pyperclip/">pyperclip</a> Python module inside of your Blender installation folder.
+For the addon to work properly, you need to place the <a href="https://pypi.org/project/pyperclip/">pyperclip</a> Python module inside of your Blender installation folder.
 I still need to find a nice way to automatically install it upon addon activation, so for now you can find the pyperclip folder inside of the addon .zip.
 You can place that entire folder in this directory here: ..\Blender\2.XX\python\lib\site-packages

 ---